Jules Schelvis

-Schelvis returned to Amsterdam after his terrible experiences on 30 June 1945.
-He remarried and tried to begin his life anew whilst accepting the need to comprehend his experiences.
-He turned to writing and from the beginning of the 1980s devoted his research to the memory of those who died in Sobibor.
-He has written the standard work over the history of the camp.
+"After 2 years I was free," so recalled Schelvis in his address to Lieutenant Burroughs.
+After the war he returned to Amsterdam, arriving there on 30 June, 1945, although he could never forget his terrible experiences, especially the loss of his wife Rachel.
+Later he did manage to remarry and tried to begin his life anew whilst accepting the need to comprehend his experiences.
+He turned to writing and from the beginning of the 1980s devoted his research to the memory of those who died in the extermination camp of Sobibor.

-In his last years he gave talks and lectures and held informal gatherings with German teenagers through visiting schools and university establishments.
-He was a plaintiff and expert witness during the trials of Karl Frenzel, John Demjanjuk, among other Holocaust perpetrators.
-He was the founder of Stichting Sobibor as well as the author of several memoirs and historical studies about Sobibor.
+Schelvis has written the standard work over the history of the camp.In 2005 there appeared an edition in German ('Eine Reise durch die Finsternis' - 'A Journey through the Darkness').
+During his last years he gave talks and lectures and held informal gatherings with German teenagers through visiting schools and university establishments.
+He was a plaintiff and expert witness during the trials of Karl Frenzel, John Demjanjuk and of other Holocaust perpetrators.
+His earlier tormentor, the sadist SS-Oberscharführer Kurt Möller, responsible for countless deaths in Oranienburg, Sachsenhausen, Auschwitz, Lublin, Radom and Vaihingen, was brought to trial in 1948.
+He was convicted of his crimes and hanged in Lublin.

+Schelvis was the founder of Stichting Sobibor as well as the author of several memoirs and historical studies about Sobibor.